trackme518/sexpler/README.md

 </br>
 </br>

+### About
+It is meant as a joke but it is based on some real social taboos related to sex.
+Specifically the anxiety from "having to perform", authenticity and commercialization of sex as a product.

 ### Built With
 Sexpler was made with <a href="https://android.processing.org/install.html" target="_blank">Processing for Android</a>.
 Thanks Processing foundation for this awesome Java based open source framework!